-Employees assigned to a continuous acting assignment who are eligible for continuous acting pay shall be paid for the entire duration they are assigned to act and Employees receiving acting pay shall be immediately eligible to receive paid leave at their acting assignment pay rate.
-This does not apply to employees receiving additional duty pay.
+Employees assigned to a continuous acting assignment who are eligible for continuous acting pay shall be paid for the entire duration they are assigned to act and shall be immediately eligible to receive paid leave at their acting assignment pay rate.
 In order to be eligible for continuous acting pay the employee must perform the full scope of the higher classification for four consecutive days.